SPALaboratory/SiT-Dataset/README.md

 * [2023-09] Our paper is accepted to NeurIPS 2023 Dataset and Benchmark Track!

 ## Upcomings
-* [2023] Pretrained models for 3D object detection and Trajectory prediction release on public.
+* [2023] Weights of trained models for 3D object detection and Trajectory prediction release on public.
 * [2023] SiT Full dataset with rosbag files release on public.
 * [2024] SiT End-to-End pedestrain trajectory prediction challenge starts on <a href='https://eval.ai/web/challenges/list'>Eval AI</a>.
 <!-- * [2023-07] Pretrained models for 3D object detection. -->